thespacedeck/gcp-utilities/README.md

 - git remote -v

 Push to this GSC repo
-- git remote add google https://source.developers.google.com/p/tt-hotel-api/r/tt-cloud-utilities // Add your Cloud Repository as a remote
+- git remote add google https://source.developers.google.com/p/tt-hotel-api/r/tt-cloud-utilities // Add your Cloud Repository as a remote - if not created via GCP
 - git push --all google // Push from your local Git repository